 – Download of air-interface parameters may be defined as the selection from pre-defined operational modes or the re-parameterization of functionality, relating, e.g. to transmit frequency, power, modulation, burst structure, encoding, timing, certain aspects of the protocol, etc., which can be described by parameters or templates.
 This does not in general require the exchange of executable code.
 Only a concise set of well-defined and easily standardized parameters or descriptive information has to be transmitted.

 In general, the radio links, download and reconfiguration management and maintenance for a terminal can be either more user-controlled or network-controlled.
-Potential upgrades for a terminal should be managed by the network, service provider and/or manufacturer based on a clear split of responsibilities.
+Potential upgrades for a terminal should be managed by the network, service provider and/or manufacturer based on a delineation of responsibilities.

 6.1 Security characteristics

-An essential aspect for the acceptance and the success of the SDR concept is the securityaspect.
+An essential aspect for the acceptance and the success of the SDR concept is the security characteristic.
 It has to be ensured that neither the radio functionality of an SDR terminal or base station is altered unintentionally nor that unauthorized sources have access to SDR related components.
-As pointed out before, a secure configuration/reconfiguration of the terminals is seen to be feasible by cooperation of the involved parties.
+A secure configuration/reconfiguration of the terminals is seen to be feasible by cooperation of the involved parties.

 Nonetheless, aspects of rollback mechanisms and fault management have to be considered and developed.
 Regarding rollback mechanisms, it has to be ensured that after incomplete or faulty download of a new standard the terminal can switch back to a safe starting position.

-As stated in Annex C, different organizations outside ITU are currently working on secure software download aspects since it is and it will become an important topic for telecommunication devices.
+As stated in Annex B, different organizations outside ITU are currently working on secure software download aspects since it is and it will become an important topic for telecommunication devices.
 Since this aspect is essential and vital for all involved parties, sophisticated solutions for secure download mechanisms will be provided by the industry.